mborgerson/wiki-export/wiki/Power_Supply.md

 layout: wiki
 ---

-It's either a Foxlink or Delta Electronics power supply.
+It's either a Foxlink or Delta Electronics power supply for most xboxes.
+Some are rumoured to be shipped with a Minebea brand and 1.6 xboxes are found with a “tuscany” made probably by Samsung.

 On a 1.0 xbox supply, there seems to be 2 types for the US 120V and EU 240V market.

+The standby voltage powers the [SMC](/wiki/SMC "wikilink") which handles turning on and off the system.
+The Xbox supply needs a voltage (3V3?) on it's power-on line to leave the standby mode.
+This results in the other voltages being supplied.

+### Delta Electronics

 The marks are on the PCB with a check next to them: